Monsters Are Real, Insider Ghosts Are Too

 When left unchecked, lingering vulnerabilities in IT security can lead to a breach.
 Securing access and securing data is paramount in order to prevent an unrecoverable security incident.
 The CERT database highlights a number of incidents in which data was copied, stolen, or otherwise maliciously manhandled thanks to the exploitation of known vulnerabilities that were left unresolved.

 Unsecure passwords are one of the biggest threats to your organization’s security.
 Shared passwords, generic passwords, old passwords … the lack of strict strength requirements and enforced rotation means any outsider can pretty easily become an insider with a little effort.

 Two specific incidents involved insiders copying data after clearly flagging security issues and their concerns being dismissed.
 In both cases, the insider complained and made suggestions to correct security vulnerabilities and improve the companies’ policies.
 In both cases, the security concerns were ignored despite their severity, and the insiders were able to crack dozens of user passwords.
 One “insider” reported his results to prove his point.
 The other decided to use the passwords to gain access to other systems.

 The Honest Mistake

 Even the most earnest and well-intentioned user can accidentally click on a bad link or file.
 Unfortunately, phishing attempts have become increasingly sophisticated, able to easily masquerade as a legitimate email from a known source or colleague sharing a link to an invoice or a Word document to download.
-But that link or file may be hiding dangerous ransomware or cryptoviruses which can destroy data, freeze systems, or otherwise cause chaos in your IT infrastructure.
-These incidents can be prevented with security measures which block malware and stop malicious processes from advancing into the infrastructure, with malicious intent or by mistake.
+But that link or file may be hiding dangerous ransomware or cryptovirus which can destroy data, freeze systems, or otherwise cause chaos in your IT infrastructure.
+These incidents can be prevented with security measures that block malware and stop malicious processes from advancing into the infrastructure, with malicious intent or by mistake.

 To err is human, but to secure the IT infrastructure is imperative.